ArielAlvarez-Martinez/HRTF_simulation_guide/README.md

 - It was essential to maintain symmetry during the creation of the Potato Mesh, as the simplified head model needed to reflect the bilateral symmetry of an actual human head.

-- I used Blender’s symmetry tools to ensure the mesh remained evenly shaped on both sides of the interaural axis (Y-axis).
+- We used Blender’s symmetry tools to ensure the mesh remained evenly shaped on both sides of the interaural axis (Y-axis).

-- I aligned the potato mesh using the alignment script.
+- We aligned the potato mesh using the alignment script.

 4 - Finalizing the Mesh:
-Once the sculpting process was complete, I applied final modifications to ensure that the mesh was watertight and free from unnecessary complexity.
+Once the sculpting process was complete, We applied final modifications to ensure that the mesh was watertight and free from unnecessary complexity.
-I also ensured the voxel size of the mesh was consistent with the scale required for HRTF simulation.
+We also ensured the voxel size of the mesh was consistent with the scale required for HRTF simulation.

 5 - Exporting the Potato Mesh: